realworldocaml/book/en/concurrent-programming-with-async.md

   Deferred.List.iter words ~how:`Parallel ~f:(fun word ->
     get_definition word >>| print_result)
 ```

+The difference is that we both dispatch the query and print out the
+result in the closure passed to `map`, rather than waiting for all of
+the results to get back and then printing them out together.

 Finally, we need to create a command line interface, again using
 `Command.async_basic`.